Emit Ecaps

 Emit Ecaps is the third album by English techno producer Jonah Sharp under his pseudonym Spacetime Continuum.
 It was released in February 1996 on Reflective Records in the United Kingdom and on Astralwerks in the United States.
 After establishing himself as a techno producer but then moving to an ambient style on his previous album Sea Biscuit (1994), Sharp's music on Emit Ecaps balances his techno and ambient styles with influences of drum and bass and jungle music.
 The name of the album reverses the term 'space time'.
 Emit Ecaps was a radio success and received acclaim from music journalists who praised Sharp's change in direction.
 The album was followed in November 1996 by Remit Recaps, a remix album of material from Emit Ecaps, created with the involvement of several producers.

 Background and production

-London-born Jonah Sharp (Spacetime Continuum) began his career as a professional jazz drummer before moving to the United States in 1992.
+Edinburgh-born Jonah Sharp (Spacetime Continuum) began his career as a professional jazz drummer before moving to the United States in 1992.
 In his home city San Francisco, he established his Reflective Records and recorded the majority of his ensuing work.
 He signed a record deal with Astralwerks in 1992, who released his techno-styled live debut album Alien Dreamtime in 1992 and the ambient music-styled follow-up Sea Biscuit in 1994, The latter album was released in Europe via Fax Records.
 Emit Ecaps was the follow-up to Sea Biscuit, and was recorded and produced by Sharp at Room 202.
 The album was mastered at The Compound, San Francisco, with Mixture 151 credited for providing mastering assistance.
 Sharp wrote the entire album alone.